OUR COMMITMENT TO SUSTAINABILITY

 To respect and support local cultures we:

 - Provide information to staff and guests on appropriate behavior pre-trip.

 - Promote and support destination stewardship amongst locals.
 We set expectations for lodge management amongst our suppliers.
 They are clear and transparent.
 We back this up with physical visits, pre-trip and during trips.
-In the event policies are not being met we would provide them with extra support to meet the expectations or terminate the partnership.
+In the event policies are not being met we would provide partners with extra support to meet the expectations or terminate the partnership.